bgarner88/bgarner88.github.io/_posts/2021-12-18-neural-dsp-archetpe-gojira-overview.md

 ![High gain amp](\assets\img\gojira\default.jpg)

 It has all the same knobs as the Rust amp.
-However, they're still independant of one another.
+However, they're still independent of one another.
 Switching amps will not carry the settings over.

 ## Pitch Shift Effects